Welcome

 Our Chinese New Year plans were dampened by snow yesterday, but we did manage to make some fortune cookies.
 While I was handling the hot dough and slipping fortunes inside, I thought of the best fortune I ever got.

-Even better were the people gathered around the table.
-The most creative, interesting, kind, world-changing souls I’ve ever seen gathered in one place.
 We ate and talked and laughed.
+I looked around the table at this group of creative, interesting, kind, world-changing souls and thought about how much they had taught me.
 It was a festive occasion, but there was a bittersweet undercurrent.
-Change was afoot—Tim and I had just gotten engaged, among other things—and we knew that a very special time was coming to an end.
+Changes were coming—Tim and I had just gotten engaged, among other things—and we knew that a very special time was coming to an end.

 When we’d finished our tea, Julie, our resident Jackie O., handed around Chinese takeout containers tied up with ribbons.
 We opened them to find homemade fortune cookies nestled inside.
-I broke one in half and pulled out this fortune: You will move to Minnesota, where you will marry Tim and open a nude bookstore called Northern Exposure.
+I broke one in half and pulled out this fortune: You will move to Minnesota, where you and your spouse will open a topless bookstore called Northern Exposure.

 It still makes me laugh.